Knowledge Distillation for Human Action Anticipation: Experiments

-The anticipation performance of these networks is plotted in Figure~\ref{fig: thumos14}.
-As can be seen, using more data clearly improves the performance of an anticipation network.
-When doubling the amount of annotated training data, the gain in accuracy of the two networks (for two types of features) are 1.4\% and 2.8\%.
-This experiment leads us to believe that doubling the amount of annotated training data will only yield moderate improvement in anticipation accuracy, perhaps somewhere from 1\% to 3\%.
-In the experiments described in the previous subsections regarding the performance of the proposed knowledge distillation framework, the amount of unlabeled data used is roughly the same with the amount of labeled data, and the total amount of training data is roughly doubled.
-To some extent, the level of improvement obtained by the knowledge distillation framework is consistent with the level of improvement observed in this experiment when we double the amount of annotated training data.
+The anticipation performance of these networks is plotted in Fig.~\ref{fig: thumos14}.
+As can be seen, more data improved the performance of an anticipation network.
+When doubling the amount of annotated training data, the gain in accuracy of the two networks (for two types of features) were 1.4\% and 2.8\%.
+This experiment showed that doubling the amount of annotated training data would only yield moderate improvement in anticipation accuracy, perhaps somewhere from 1\% to 3\%.

-Of course, the quantity of unlabeled data is not the only factor that determines the amount of performance gain for using the proposed knowledge distillation framework.
 Other important factors are the accuracy of the recognition network and also the quality of the unlabeled data.
-Figure~\ref{fig: thumos14} also shows the performance of the anticipation networks trained with knowledge distillation.
-In this experiment, we only use half of the labeled training data, and we use the other half as unlabeled data for knowledge distillation.
-As can be seen, some performance gain is obtained by using the knowledge distillation framework.
-The level of improvement is not as good as having actual ground truth annotations, and this can probably be attributed to the imperfection of the recognition network.
-After all, the recognition network acts in the role of an imperfect teacher rather than an oracle.
+Fig.~\ref{fig: thumos14} shows the performance of the anticipation networks trained with knowledge distillation.
+In this experiment, we only used half of the labeled training data, and the other half as unlabeled data for knowledge distillation.
+As can be seen, the level of improvement was not as good as having actual ground truth annotations, and this can probably be attributed to the imperfection of the recognition network.